PyCAR (intermediate) *pre-registered attendees only

 Anna Flagg is a data journalist for The Marshall Project, a nonprofit news organization focused on the U.S. criminal justice system.
 In addition to The Marshall Project, her work has appeared in The New York Times, The Washington Post, ProPublica, Al Jazeera, CityLab, Fusion and OpenSecrets.org.
 She's spoken at Malofiej, Visualized, TEI and Haptics Symposium, and co-taught a course on multimedia journalism for the UC Berkeley Graduate School of Journalism.

-Tom Meagher is the managing editor for digital and data at The Marshall Project, where he leads a team of designers, developers, visual journalists and reporters covering the criminal justice system.
-He's part of the team behind Klaxon, an open-source tool for monitoring websites.
-A veteran reporter and editor, he previously led an interactive team for the Digital First Media newspaper chain and was the data editor at the Newark Star-Ledger. @ultracasual
+Tom Meagher is the managing editor for digital and data at The Marshall Project, where he leads a team of designers, developers, visual journalists and data reporters covering the criminal justice system.
+A veteran reporter and editor, he's part of the team behind Klaxon, an open-source reporting tool for monitoring websites. @ultracasual

 Eric Sagara is a visiting senior data journalist with the Big Local News Project and part of the JSK Fellowships Impact Partnership with Big Local News.
 He was the senior data reporter for Reveal at the Center for Investigative Reporting prior to coming to Stanford.
 He was also a news applications fellow at ProPublica and prior to that was a reporter on The Newark Star-Ledger’s data team.

 A versatile reporter and editor for more than a decade before becoming a software developer, Jacob Quinn Sanders covered, supervised and built technology around news and real-time events across the U.S. He reimagined crucial workflows and content strategies at Western Pennsylvania's largest news operation.
 After a jump into tech, he wrote software relied on during disaster responses and wrangled unverified floods of information into data that can help save lives. @thejqs